-- You can get a good quality organic mix, that should be slightly.
+- You can get a good quality organic mix, which should be slight.

-- Cover the bottom of the containers with filter net and place thin layer of gravel over the net cover to avoid dripping of water and soil.
-This procedure protects the roots from root rot and saves root from drowning.
+- Cover the bottom of the containers with a filter net and place a thin layer of gravel over the net cover to avoid dripping of water and soil.
+This procedure protects the roots from root rot and saves roots from drowning.

 Seasons For Growing Lemons In Containers

-- Container grown lemon trees can be planted round the year by taking necessary caring steps.
+- Container-grown lemon trees can be planted around the year by taking necessary caring steps.

-- Lemon tree from seeds can be grown at any season.
+- Lemon trees from seeds can be grown at any season.

 Temperature For Growing Lemons In Containers